Confession: I’ll take the trainer over the road almost any day. *Gasp*

-I also consider a computerized “smart” trainer, such as my CompuTrainer, to be indispensable for serious indoor cycling for a few reasons.
-I began to elaborate, but quickly realized that this is a topic for another post.
+I also consider a smart trainer to be indispensable for serious indoor cycling for a few reasons.
+More on that another time.

 The greatest objection most people have to indoor training is that it’s deathly boring, but this need not be the case.
 I rely on a variety of entertainment options to make my trainer time not only tolerable, but even fun and productive.

 Music is my go-to diversion on the trainer, but I also occasionally listen to podcasts and audiobooks, watch YouTube and Netflix and text on my phone.
 Recently, I’ve even resorted to Snapchat.
 The rosy glow you get from exercise will up your selfie game… if your phone survives all the sweat.
 During steady rides, I’ve done online shopping, read journal articles, written blog posts (including this one) and once attempted to pay bills (not recommended—I botched that).

 There may even be performance benefits to performing cognitively demanding tasks while you train.
 Recent research suggests that this technique can increase your tolerance for effort when that mental stress is eliminated, say, on race day.
 (I wonder if Snapchat qualifies?)